-Hyper-IgM syndrome is an Ig deficiency characterized by normal or elevated serum IgM levels and decreased levels or absence of other serum Igs, resulting in susceptibility to bacterial infections.
+Hyper-IgM syndrome is an immunoglobulin (Ig) deficiency characterized by normal or elevated serum IgM levels and decreased levels or absence of other serum immunoglobulins, resulting in susceptibility to bacterial infections.

-Hyper-IgM syndrome may be X-linked or autosomal.
+Hyper-IgM syndrome is a primary immunodeficiency disorder that involves combined humoral and cellular immunity deficiencies.
+It may be X-linked or autosomal.
 Manifestations vary depending on the mutation and its location.

 In autosomal recessive hyper-IgM syndrome with CD40 mutation, manifestations are similar to those of the X-linked form.